conan-io/docs/reference/tools.rst

     from conans import tools

     def build(self):
-        with tools.environment_append({"MY_VAR": "3", "CXX": "/path/to/cxx"}):
+        with tools.environment_append({"MY_VAR": "3", "CXX": "/path/to/cxx", "CPPFLAGS": None}):
             do_something()

 The environment variables will be overridden if the value is a string, while it will be prepended if the value is a list.
+Additionally, if value is ``None``, the given environment variable is unset (In the previous example, ``CPPFLAGS`` environment variable will be unset), and in case variable wasn't set prior to the invocation, it has no effect on the given variable (``CPPFLAGS``).
-When the context manager block ends, the environment variables will be unset.
+When the context manager block ends, the environment variables will recover their previous state.

 Parameters:
     - **env_vars** (Required): Dictionary object with environment variable name and its value.